SAP-samples/sap-tech-bytes/draftposts/configuration.md

 Go through the process of restarting your dev space once more.
 When starting a new terminal after that, and invoking `btp`, you should see that your configuration has survived, and you're still logged in.
 Great!

-In the next post, we look at adding a whole ton of comfort to invoking commands with the btp CLI.
+In the next post, we look at adding a whole ton of comfort to invoking commands with the btp CLI: [SAP Tech Bytes: btp CLI - autocompletion](https://blogs.sap.com/2021/09/XX/sap-tech-bytes-btp-cli-autocompletion/).

 ---